Inspiring

 Background

-Neo Analytics engaged with Greater Bank to contribute to the configuration management of a very complex data migration program aimed at moving their core banking system onto a new platform.
-Neo involvement included:
+Neo Analytics partnered with Greater Bank to support the configuration management of a highly complex data migration program focused on transitioning the bank’s core banking system to a new platform.
+Neo’s involvement helped bring structure, control and transparency to a critical transformation initiative with significant operational and technical dependencies.

 The challenges